 Who doesn’t love a chic Parisian vibe?
 The art-deco influences, vintage furniture, classic long french windows, column brackets, marble fireplace mantels, excessive use of creamy whites and iron-clad balconies with magnificent views of the Eiffel.
 Instilling Parisian design in your home will give a sophisticated, slightly old, but uptown look.

 Channeling old-architectural Parisian influence

 Parisian style is one, that gives importance to old-world architecture.
 And thus, you’d find influences of the 19th-century art & culture.
 The designs are traditional, minimalist but have intricate details.
-You can bring the exterior architectural details inside your home to make a stylish french statement, like the column brackets for instance.
+You can bring the exterior architectural styles details inside your home to make a stylish french statement, like the column brackets for instance.
 These elaborate influences were originally seen in royal palaces and traditional french homes.

 Investing in vintage furniture pieces

 If you’re a fan of the chintz and slightly royalist extravagant furniture, you have a taste of traditional aesthetics.
 But, if you go by the ‘Less is more’ motto, then you’d probably want to consider peculiar french accents like mirrors or traditional art pieces.
-Bring an effortless and functional edge to your furniture with the vintage Parisian style.
+Bring an effortless and functional edge to your furniture with the vintage furniture Parisian decor style.